microsoft/xaml-designer-extensibility/documents/xaml-suggested-actions/xaml-designer-suggested-action-provider-breakdown.md

         base.PrepareActions();

-        // Actions within an Action Group are visually separated from actions in
-        // other groups via a horizontal separator in the tab content.

         // Note: You must use AddGroup (or AddAction) when adding actions to your provider.
         // *Do not* add them directly to this.ActionGroups. this.AddGroup(new ActionGroup(ButtonActionProvider.Token_Group_Common,